 - link directly or indirectly to any other web sites;

-- transfer or sell your User account, password and/or identification to any other party
+- transfer or sell your User account, password and/or identification, or any other User's Information to any other party;

-- discriminate against or harass anyone on the basis of race, national origin, religion, gender, gender identity, physical or mental disability, medical condition, marital status, age or sexual orientation, or
+- discriminate against or harass anyone on the basis of race, national origin, religion, gender, gender identity, physical or mental disability, medical condition, marital status, age or sexual orientation;

 - cause any third party to engage in the restricted activities above.